 Different turtle species create exciting sounds when they mate.
 The music is challenging to express in words unless you have heard or experienced it.

-Still, if you can imagine a growing person crying continuously in agony, you will feel how the turtle sound would seem like when mating.
-However, the mating sound is more prominent in the giant turtles, for instance, inland tortoise than in small ones.
+Still, if you can imagine a growing person crying continuously in agony, you will feel how the turtle sound would seem when mating.
+However, the mating sound is more prominent in giant turtles, for instance, inland tortoises than in small ones.

 I have heard a few people claiming that the continuous crying of turtles during the mating session creates a subtle harmony when coupled with the males’ intended movement for finding the female partner.